aws-samples/modernization-unicorn-store/hugo-content/workshop/content/20-cdk/10-overview.en.md

 weight = 10
 +++
 -->
 Welcome to the `.NET AWS CDK` module of the workshop!
-"CDK" stands for `Cloud Development Kit`.

 ### Workshop Goals